admineral/Reactor-ChatGPT-Plugin/README.md

 ## ⚠️ Limitations

 Reactor is currently in development.
 But who knows what the future holds?
 Stay tuned for updates!
+If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).

 ## 🙌 Contribute